Fundraiser held for 12 teens burned in fire pit explosion in Glendale Heights

 "When you have a daughter and when you have children that are young, it breaks your heart, you feel for them," said Tom Campos, who attended the event.

-"I don't know them personally but we are all about the community," Chuck Sakowicz
+"I don't know them personally but we are all about the community," Chuck Sakowicz.

 A fire pit explosion last month at a home in Glendale Heights injured a dozen teenagers.

-Investigators say the explosion happened after a teen at the party pour gasoline on the fire.
+Investigators said the explosion happened after a teen at the party poured gasoline on the fire.

 Some of the victims remain in the hospital facing a long recovery.

-"When we heard that the families were in distressed, anybody who has got teenagers you heart goes out when a situation like this happens," Dianna Anderson said.
+"When we heard that the families were in distressed, anybody who has got teenagers your heart goes out when a situation like this happens," Dianna Anderson said.

 "I have been amazed by the support.
 We went through 300 burgers earlier today within about two hours," said Sandi Wolski, one of the organizers of the 10-hour fundraiser that included food and raffles.